MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-assignment-rule.md

         -	**Round robin**: The leads are distributed on a cyclical basis to sellers who qualify to receive the lead based on the assignment rules' conditions.
         -	**Load balancing**: When the leads match to sellers, the leads are distributed among the sellers depending on their current work load  so that sellers are equally occupied.
         -	Select the **Consider seller availability** option to consider the assignment of leads according to the availability of the seller.
 More information: [Configure your work availability](personalize-sales-accelerator.md#configure-your-work-availability).
-        -	Select the **Consider sellers capacity** option to take into consideration the seller's capacity of max numbers of leads that can be handled by them in parallel.
+        -	Select the **Consider sellers capacity** option to take into consideration the seller's capacity of maximum numbers of leads that can be handled by them in parallel.
 More information: [Set lead capacity to a seller](manage-sales-teams.md#set-lead-capacity-to-sellers).
             >[!div class="mx-imgBorder"]
             >![Distribute leads by option](media/sa-ar-distribute-leads-by.png "Distribute leads by option")